howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 </Instruction>

 Now, you will define the `Link` [type](https://graphql.org/graphql-js/object-types/).
-To do this, you will use the `objectType` function from the Nexus package.
+To do this, you will use the `objectType` function from the `nexus` library.

 <Instruction>

-Write the following code inside `src/graphql/Link.ts`
+Write the following code inside `src/graphql/Link.ts`:

 ```typescript{}(path="../hackernews-typescript/src/graphql/Link.ts")
 import { objectType } from "nexus";